ryan1337c/Bolt/README.md

 ```bash
 npm install
 ```
-Now within the Image-AI folder: create a .env file and put in your OpenAI API key in this format:
+Now within the Image-AI folder:<br/>
+Create a .env file and put in your OpenAI API key in this format:
   ```bash
   NEXT_PUBLIC_OPENAI_API_KEY="_YOUR-API-KEY_"
   ```